dantleech/blog/source/_posts/2018-06-27-silkeborg-rebild.md

 rejoin the EV3 cycle path 2km further on.

-I could see lorries as I approached the small 2 lane road, and felt slightly venerable as I was cycling along it (although it was not that busy, and I probably wouldn't think twice about it in England, but you get used to the security of cycle lanes).
+I could see lorries as I approached the small 2 lane road, and felt slightly vulnerable as I was cycling along it (although it was not that busy, and I probably wouldn't think twice about it in England, but you get used to the security of cycle lanes).
 A bit further on a saw a sign-posted cycle route to Viborg, and I took it.
 It was basically the same one that I would have taken